Nailuu/Nailuu/README.md

 ### Hi 👋 I'm Julian!

-I'm a student in software development and I also have some knowledge in web development.
+I'm a student in software development at 42 Luxembourg and I also have some knowledge in web development from previous experience.

 <h3>Languages & Tools</h3>